arqtrad/archlit/article.md

 into a central tenet of his ethnic theory.
-This claim concerns the existence of a *mozarabic race*, made up of the descendants of Wisigothic peasants assimilated into the dominant Arab society of the eighth to thirteenth centuries [@braga:1870historia, 52--53].
-This dual origin of Portuguese culture---on the one hand strictly genealogical, linguistic, aristocratic, and northern, and on the other hand miscegenated, material, popular, and reminiscent of a pan-Mediterranean ideal---is so schematic and structured it does not withstand confrontation to the complexity of actual literary traditions or historical processes.
+This claim concerns the existence of a *mozarabic race*, made up of the descendants of Wisigothic peasants assimilated into the dominant Arab society of the eighth to thirteenth centuries.[^5] This dual origin of Portuguese culture---on the one hand strictly genealogical, linguistic, aristocratic, and northern, and on the other hand miscegenated, material, popular, and reminiscent of a pan-Mediterranean ideal---is so schematic and structured it does not withstand confrontation to the complexity of actual literary traditions or historical processes.
 This weakness is exploited by several of Braga's often ill-intentioned detractors, among them the Brazilian literary historian and white supremacist, Sylvio Romero (1851--1914) [@romero:1906patria].

 Romero's rejection of *mozarabism* hinges on the Brazilian author's insistence on a single strand of national evolution reaching back from